-ITSUP2U OFFERS A REACTIVE SOLUTION TO RE-OFFENDING WHILST ALSO ENGAGING WITH PEOPLE TO PROVIDE PERSONAL DEVELOPMENT AND SUPPORT
+ITSUP2U OFFERS A REACTIVE SOLUTION TO INITIAL AND RE-OFFENDING WHILST ALSO ENGAGING WITH PEOPLE TO PROVIDE PERSONAL DEVELOPMENT AND SUPPORT

 — About the initiative